-Heifers must have at least 3 of the same breed to have a breed show.
+Heifers will be shown according to age.
+No breed classes.
 Dairy steers will be shown with beef steers in their appropriate weight class.
 During the fitting of BEEF STEERS and HEIFERS, no artificial coloring above the flank will be allowed.